JonathonLuiten/TrackEval/docs/RobMOTS-Official/Readme.md

 We supply two different supplied detections.
 The first is the ```raw_supplied``` detections, which is taking all 1000 detections output from the Mask R-CNN, and only removing those for which the maximum class score is less than 0.02 (here no non-maximum suppression, NMS, is run).
 The detections are COMING SOON.

-The second is ```non_overlap_supplied``` detection.
+The second is ```non_overlap_supplied``` detections.
 These are the same detections as above, but with further processing steps applied to them.
 First we perform Non-Maximum Suppression (NMS) with a threshold of 0.5 to remove any masks which have an IoU of 0.5 or more with any other mask that has a higher score.
 Second we run a Non-Overlap algorithm which forces all of the masks for a single image to be non-overlapping.
 It does this by putting all the masks 'on top of' each other, ordered by score, such that masks with a lower score will be partially removed if a mask with a higher score partially overlaps them.
 Code for this NMS and Non-Overlap algorithm is COMING SOON.
 Note that these detections are still only thresholded at a score of 0.02, in general we recommend further thresholding with a higher value to get a good balance of precision and recall.

 Note that for RobMOTS evaluation the final tracking results need to be 'non-overlapping' so we recommend using the ```non_overlap_supplied``` detections, however you may use the ```raw_supplied```, or your own or any other detections as you like.

 Currently supplied detections are only available for the train set, however for the val and test set these are COMING SOON.

-Code for reading in these detections and using them in COMING SOON.
+Code for reading in these detections and using them is COMING SOON.

 ## Creating your own tracker